A Garden Tapes feature

 Babe, would they say that that's all right?

 Fascinating to hear on the bootlegs, but not really suitable for the official release.
-Presumably he was reacting to yet another firecracker incident, although perhaps the excitable Californians were removing their fashionable legwear and propelling it at the stage or at each other.
+Presumably he was reacting to yet another firecracker incident, unless the excitable Californians had taken to removing their fashionable legwear and propelling it at the stage or at each other.

 There's one more curiosity on the official version.
 The "Sure don't think so" in the first chorus at 2:25 is not on the LA bootleg recording.
 Something that might be "Sure don't" is audible but it's certainly not the same.
 It doesn't sound quite as though the words from a couple of seconds earlier have been reused, so possibly a fragment was taken from the second Long Beach chorus during which Robert sings similar ad-libs.
 Not too sure about this, though, as I couldn't identify anything as a definite, exact match.